Child Custody Laws in Texas

 Managing and Possessory Conservatorship

-When determining custody in Texas, there are two types that will be awarded: managing conservatorship and possessory conservatorship.
+Texas custody laws state that when determining custody in Texas, there are two types that will be awarded: managing conservatorship and possessory conservatorship.
 Managing conservatorship refers to the decision-making power a parent has on behalf of their child as it relates to healthcare or similar areas, whereas possessory conservatorship refers to which parent the child resides with.

 Texas code typically presumes that both parents should share managing conservatorship, also known as joint managing conservatorship.
 This allows both parents to maintain the right to make decisions on behalf of the child.
 However, if the situation warrants a sole custody arrangement, this may be awarded if it meets the child’s best interests.